silverstar77/PML-course-project/README.md

-Practical Machine Learning, John Hopkins University, Data Science Specialization, Coursera
+Practical Machine Learning, Johns Hopkins University, Data Science Specialization, Coursera
 ==================

 This repo contains the files of the course project for the Practical Machine Learning Course.